SophiaNelly/Nellylb/README.md

 # Hi there👋 Welcome to my Github profile.
 ## My name is Sophia and my nickname is "Sophie"!
 - 👀 I'm studying software engineering
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Java and Front-end
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...